-I actually bought that ceramic pour over dripper more than two years ago for my wife to use when she makes her coffee each morning.
+I actually bought that ceramic pour over dripper more than two years ago for my wife to use when she makes her coffee every morning.
 She didn’t see the need to brew up one cup of coffee using our full-size coffee maker since she only has one cup each day.
 By the time she makes her morning coffee on weekdays, I’m already at work so she is by herself.
 The pour over coffee method was perfect for her needs.

 Well, a little bit after I bought the ceramic version for my wife, my daughter picked up a Melitta plastic pour over coffee funnel and she used it for years in her college dorm and now in her apartment.
 I think there are benefits to both versions but I think there is a clear winner if you are looking to save money and end up with a great cup of coffee each morning.